Canto-Network/Canto/x/liquidstaking/spec/06_end_block.md

 - complete insurance duty because unpairing insurance already covered penalty
 - if chunk got damaged (unpairing insurance could not cover fully)
   - send all chunk balances to reward pool because chunk is not valid anymore.
+  - delete chunk
+  - if unpairing insurance's fee pool is empty, then delete unpairing insurance
 - else(= chunk is fine)
-  - state transition (`Unpairing → Pairing`)
+  - chunk becomes `Pairing`

 ### For all paired chunks

 - calc penalty
+  - penalty: `(chunk size tokens) - (token values of chunk del shares)`
 - if penalty > 0
-  - check if there are any penalty during re-pairing period (previous epoch ~ current epoch)
-  - if penalty > 0
+  - if chunk is re-paired at previous epoch
+    - if there was double sign slashing because of evidence created before previous epoch
       - unpairing insurance send penalty to chunk
       - chunk delegate additional tokens
+      - deduct covered amt from penalty
   - if penalty > balance of paired insurance (cannot fully cover it)
-    - un-delegate chunk
+    - un-pair and un-delegate chunk (`Paired → Unpairing`)
-    - state transition of paired insurance (`Paired → Unpairing`)
+    - paired insurance becomes `Unpairing`
-    - state transition of chunk (`Paired → Unpairing`)
   - if penalty ≤ balance of paired insurance (can cover it)
     - send penalty to chunk
     - chunk delegate additional shares corresponding penalty
 - if paired insurance balance < 5.75% after cover penalty and if undelegate not started
-  - undelegate chunk
-  - state transition of insurance (`Paired → Unpairing`)
-  - state transition of chunk (`Paired → Unpairing`)
+  - un-pair and undelegate chunk (`Paired → Unpairing`)
+  - paired insurance becomes `Unpairing`
 - if validator is not valid
-  - state transition of insurance (`Paired → Unpairing`)
-  - state transition of chunk (`Paired → Unpairing`)
+  - un-pair chunk and insurance (both chunk and insurance `Paired → Unpairing`)
 - if there was an unpairing insurance came from previous epoch and it is already finished its duty
-  - empty unpairing insurance id from chunk
+  - empty unpairing insurance from chunk
-  - if insurance is still valid (balance and validator are all fine), then
+  - if the insurance is still valid (balance and validator are all fine), then it becomes `Pairing`
-    - state transition of insurance (`Unpairing → Pairing`)
-  - if insurance is not valid anymore
-    - state transition of insurance (`Unpairing → Unpaired`)
+  - if not, then it becomes `Unpaired`

 ## Remove Deletable Redelegation Infos

 - For all re-delegation infos
-  - if is is matured, then remove it.
+  - if it is matured, then delete it.

 ## Handle Queued Liquid Unstakes

 - For all UnpairingForUnstakingChunkInfos (= info)
   - got chunk from info.chunkId
+  - if the chunk is not `Paired`, then do nothing and return.
-  - un-delegate chunk
+  - un-pair and un-delegate chunk
-  - state transition of insurance (`Paired → Unpairing`)
+    - paired insurance becomes `Unpairing`
+    - chunk becomes `UnpairingForUnstaking`

+## Handle Unprocessed Queued Liquid Unstakes

+- For all UnpairingForUnstakingChunkInfos (= info)
-  - state transition of chunk (`Paired → UnpairingForUnstaking`)
+  - got chunk from info.chunkId
+  - if the chunk is not `UnpairingForUnstaking`, then delete info and refund info.EscrowedLsTokens to info.DelegatorAddress

 ## Handle Queued Withdraw Insurance Requests

-- For all withdraw insurance requests (= req)
+- For all WithdrawInsuranceRequests (= req)
   - got insurance from req.InsuranceId
-  - state transition of insurance (`Paired → UnpairingForWithdrawal`)
+  - insurance must be `Paired` or `Unpairing`
-  - state transition of chunk (`Paired → Unpairing`)
+  - got chunk from insurance.ChunkId
-    - if the status of chunk is `UnpairingForUnstaking`, just keep it as it is
+  - if the chunk is `Paired`, unpair it
+    - chunk becomes `Unpairing`
+    - empty paired insurance id from chunk
+    - chunk.UnpairingInsuranceId = insurance.Id
+  - insurance becomes `UnpairingForWithdrawal`
   - delete request

 ## Rank Insurances

-- get all **re-pairable chunks,** **out insurances, and pairedInsuranceMap**
+- get all **re-pairable chunks**, **out insurances**, and **pairedInsuranceMap**
   - condition of re-pairable chunk (re-pairable means can be paired with new insurance)
     - must be one of `Pairing`, `Paired`, or `Unpairing (without unbonding obj)`
   - out insurances are
     - paired with `Unpairing` chunk which have no unbonding obj
       - The most common case for this is withdrawing an insurance.
-    - paired with `Paired` chunk but have invalid validator. (sanity check)
+    - paired with `Paired` chunk but have invalid validator.
 - create candidate insurances
-  - candidate insurance must be in `Pairing or Paired`
+  - candidate insurance must be in `Pairing` or `Paired` statuses
+  - candidate insurance must have valid validator
-- sort candidate insurances in ascending order, with the cheapest insurance listed first.
+- sort candidate insurances in ascending order, with the cheapest insurance listed first
 - create rank in insurances and rank out insurances
+  - if re-pairable chunks are more than candidate insurances, then all candidates can be rank in.
+    - rank in insurances: `candidates`
+    - rank out insurances: `out insurances`
   - rank in insurances: `candidates[:len(rePairableChunks)]`
-  - rank out insurances:
+  - rank out insurances: paired insurances in `candidates[len(rePairableChunks):]`
-    - for those in `candidates[len(rePairableChunks):]`
-      - must be `Paired`. others like `Pairing` does not have matched chunk, so it is not rank out, actually.
-- append out insurances from get all **re-pairable chunks,out insurances, and pairedInsuranceMap** to **rank out insurances**
+- append out insurances to rank out insurances
 - create **newly ranked in insurances**
-  - **condition**
-    - for those in **rank in insurances** which not exists in **pairedInsuranceMap**
+  - for insurances in **rank in insurances** which not exists in **pairedInsuranceMap**
 - return **newly ranked in insurances** and **rank out insurances**

 ## RePair Ranked Insurances